Thanks to our official license as a wholesale travel agency we work without intermediaries.

 What to do on the French Way from Logroño?

 With Good Way Santiago, you can experience this historical route enjoying each stage at your own pace.
-From the Rioja vineyards to the monumental city of Burgos, you will travel 120 km in six comfortable stages, with reserved accommodation and all the careful details so that you can focus solely on walking and enjoying the journey.
+From the Rioja vineyards to the monumental city of Burgos, you will travel 120 km in five comfortable stages, with reserved accommodation and all the careful details so that you can focus solely on walking and enjoying the journey.

-Route and maps of the French Way from Logroño
+Route of the French Way from Logroño

 Profile of the French Way from Logroño